-- ✓ The correct classification of workers; - ✓ A comparison between the classification and the wage determination to determine whether the rate of pay is at least equal to the rate required by the determination; - ✓ A review to ensure that work by an employee in excess of 40 hours per week is being compensated for at rates not less than one and one-half times the basic rate of pay; HUD Handbook 1344 is a good - ✓ Review of deductions for any non-permissible deductions; and - ✓ The Statement of Compliance (part of the payroll form in Attachment 6-11) has been completed and signed by the owner or an officer of the firm.
+- ✓ The correct classification of workers; - ✓ A comparison between the classification and the wage determination to determine whether the rate of pay is at least equal to the rate required by the determination; - ✓ A review to ensure that work by an employee in excess of 40 hours per week is being compensated for at rates not less than one and one-half times the basic rate - ✓ Review of deductions for any non-permissible deductions; and - ✓ The Statement of Compliance (part of the payroll form in Attachment 6-11) has been completed and signed by the owner or an officer of the firm.

 HUD Handbook 1344 is a good resource for labor standards information.
-Go to www.hud.gov and insert Handbook 1344 in the Search box.